-A practical, devoted slave of the Sartoris family.
-Louvinia is the equivalent of the family mammy, and like the stereotypical mammy she is ornery but ultimately loyal and affectionate.
+A practical, devoted woman who is enslaved by the Sartoris family.
+Louvinia is the equivalent of the family "mammy", and like the stereotypical mammy she is ornery but ultimately loyal and affectionate.
 She has no desire to be free, and angrily criticizes Loosh for turning on the Sartorises, calling him an ingrate and a fool.

 A shiftless, lower-class farmer who represents the ugly future of the white South.
 In other Faulkner novels the Snopes family represents a class of degraded poor whites who eventually rise in power and overwhelm old aristocrats like the Sartorises.
 Ab Snopes is no exception: he is lazy, greedy and cowardly and betrays Granny Millard twice, first to the Yankees and then to the bandit Grumby.
 Though he comes across as good-natured at first, he is the novel's most unappealing character, and the fact that he escapes without punishment represents a breach in the moral order.

 A brave but undeniably eccentric old man who lives with his brother Uncle Buddy on the outskirts of town.
 Buck and Buddy (whose real names are Amodeus and Theophilus) are true town characters, who live in a converted slave cabin while their slaves live in the main house.
-They give their slaves considerable freedom and are beloved by the poor hill people for their generosity and leadership—the polar opposite of the Snopeses.
+They are beloved by the poor hill people for their generosity and leadership—the polar opposite of the Snopeses.
 Buck, forced to stay home in Jefferson while his brother is away at the war, accompanies Bayard on his quest for revenge against Grumby.

 Drusilla's mother, a weepy, melodramatic woman who is constantly shocked by her daughter's independence.
 She eventually moves in with Bayard's family to try to rein in Drusilla and force her to conform to feminine expectations.
 Finally she defeats Drusilla and successfully insists that she marry Colonel Sartoris.